AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

 🚦 Scalability:

-                Use a reverse proxy (Nginx, Traefik) to handle WebSocket upgrades.
+                Use a reverse proxy (Nginx) to handle WebSocket upgrades.

                 Deploy OCR services separately in microservices if scaling demand.